 Overflowing with Southern Hospitality

-Then we went down to the distillery and met Ed – the farm’s proud and gracious owner who welcomed us like we were special guests.
+Then we went down to this South Carolina distillery and met Ed – Chattooga Belle Farm’s proud and gracious owner who welcomed us like we were special guests.
 He smiled at us from behind the bar, excited to have us try the delicious farm-made liquor.
 Everything is grown, fermented and bottled right on site – extremely impressive!

 After explaining the difference between how brandy, whiskey and vodka are made, he grabbed an apple out of a basket for each of us and told us to take a bite between tasters.
 Neither of us are big drinkers, so we braced ourselves before taking our first mini-shot.
 We didn’t want to make those sour, “I hate how this feels in my mouth” faces when we tasted what Ed had created with so much love and intention.
 But, to our surprise, it went down smooth.
 And when we bit into the apple afterwards, the flavor exploded.